archiverjs/node-archiver/README.md

 #### store `boolean`

-If true, file contents will be stored without compression.
+If true, file contents will be archived without compression.

 #### comment `string`